 Richie McCaffery is from the small Northumbrian village of Warkworth.
-Up until very recently he lived in Ghent, Belgium.
-He studied English and Scottish Literature at Stirling University and received a Carnegie grant to do a PhD in Scottish poetry of World War Two at the University of Glasgow, which he was awarded in 2016.
+He now lives in Alnwick, Northumberland after four years spent abroad in Belgium.
+He studied English and Scottish Literature at Stirling University and received a Carnegie grant to do a PhD on the Scottish poetry of World War Two at the University of Glasgow, which he was awarded in 2016.

-Richie is a rare book hoarder and fountain pen fetishist as well as a sometime literary critic, reviewer and freelance scholar in all things relating to modern poetry and the Scottish Literary Renaissance.
-Current work concerns the World War Two poetry of Hugh MacDiarmid, the Glaswegian poet / dramatist Joan Ure and the neglected poet Sydney Goodsir Smith.
+Richie is a rare book hoarder and fountain pen collector as well as a sometime literary critic, reviewer and freelance scholar in all things relating to modern poetry and the Scottish Literary Renaissance.